 UK cost sharing regulations have changed

-Following extensive consultation, the CAA has introduced new mandatory requirements for all cost-sharing flights.
+Following extensive consultation, the CAA has introduced mandatory requirements for all cost-sharing flights.
 Here's everything you need to know and how to stay compliant.

 Implementation Timeline